totten/cxnapp/src/Civi/MemberStatusBundle/README.md

 # cxnapp (MemberStatusBundle)

 CiviCRM is supported through membership and partner programs.
-To encourage organizations to participate as members and partners, some `cxnapp` services may offer/adapt services based one's membership.
+To encourage organizations to participate as members and partners, some `cxnapp` services may offer/adapt services based on one's membership.

 The `MemberStatusBundle` provides a utility to determine whether a given connection corresponds to a member site, e.g.